-Apps told U.S. District Judge Richard Sullivan the government was seeking to show jurors e-mails involving Steinberg when Newman’s lawyer objected, arguing that prosecutors failed to prove that Steinberg was a member of the conspiracy or show any evidence proving that Steinberg knew that information he had received about Dell Inc. (DELL) wasn’t public.
+Apps told U.S. District Judge Richard Sullivan the government was seeking to show jurors e-mails involving Steinberg when Newman’s lawyer objected, arguing that prosecutors failed to prove that Steinberg was a member of the conspiracy or show any evidence proving that Steinberg knew that information he had received about Dell Inc. (DELL:US) wasn’t public.

 “I am not aware of any evidence suggesting that Mr. Steinberg joined in his conspiracy regarding Dell or any other stocks and I don’t think there is sufficient evidence,” said Steve Fishbein, the defense attorney.

 Sullivan told lawyers that he will hold a hearing today to decide whether to allow prosecutors to show jurors e-mails involving Steinberg and whether to make a legal determination that Level Global co-founder David Ganek is also an unindicted co-conspirator in the case.

 Chiasson and Newman have pleaded not guilty to the charges of securities fraud and conspiracy.